Crawford Barton

 Crawford Barton (June 2, 1943 – June 12, 1993) was an American photographer.
-His work is known for documenting the blooming of the openly gay culture in San Francisco from the late 1960s into the 1980s.
+His work is known for documenting the inception of the openly gay culture in San Francisco from the late 1960s into the 1980s.

 Biography

-Born and raised in a fundamentalist community in rural Georgia, Barton was a shy, introspective boy.
-His artistic interests and fear of sports alienated him from his father, a struggling farmer.
-He escaped family tensions by creating a world of his own imagination, which eventually led him to receive a small art scholarship at the University of Georgia.
+Born and raised in a fundamentalist community in Georgia, Barton was shy and introspective.
+His artistic interests and fear of sports alienated him from his father who was a farmer.
+He escaped his family tensions by gaining a scholarship and enrolling in the University of Georgia.

-It was there that Barton fell in love with a man for the first time.
-His feelings weren't reciprocated and, after one semester, he dropped out and returned to the farm.
+It was there that Barton had homosexual relations for the first time.
+After a single semester, he dropped out of college and returned to the farm.

 A couple of years later, at age 21, he enrolled in art school in Atlanta.
-He made new friends and found outlets for his pent-up sexual energy in that city's gay bars and clubs.
-During this time in Atlanta Barton received a used 35mm camera as a gift and learned basic darkroom techniques.
-He found his true calling in life — photography.
+He made new friends and found outlets for his sexual energy in the city's gay bars and clubs.
+During this time in Atlanta, Barton received a used 35mm camera as a gift and learned basic darkroom techniques, leading him to adopt photography as the primary artistic medium he worked with.

 Barton moved to California in the late 1960s to pursue his art and life as an openly gay man.
-By the early 1970s he was established as a leading photographer of the “golden age of gay awakening” in San Francisco.
-He was as much a participant as a chronicler of this extraordinary time and place.
+By the early 1970s, he was established as a leading photographer of the “golden age of gay awakening” in San Francisco.

 “I tried to serve as a chronicler, as a watcher of beautiful people — to feed back an image of a positive, likable lifestyle — to offer pleasure as well as pride,” he explained.

 By the early 1980s this period was over.
-San Francisco and the gay community were devastated by the onset of the AIDS epidemic.
+San Francisco and the local gay community were devastated by the onset of the AIDS epidemic.
 Barton's lover of 22 years, Larry Lara, died of complications from AIDS before Barton himself succumbed at the age of 50 in 1993.